It struck me that we’ve not yet featured any Laser Disc arcade games here on the blog.

 We were not happy with what the discs could do then.
 There were a few early prototypes, but they were being produced with mainly poor results.
 We wanted to do a genuinely interactive game, but the capabilities at the time were so limiting…….We needed to be able to change the player’s perspective when he or she plays the game.

 And this was understandable.
 What Williams quickly identified, was that the levels of player interaction with Laser games up to that point was very limited.
 It was a case of style over substance, and they sought to change that.
-Not only that, the technology used was fraught with problems.
+Additionally, the technology used was fraught with problems.
 Laser games already had a reputation for unreliability.

 And so in February 1983, the engineers at Williams started working on hardware that became known as the Discan System.
 This was coupled with a first person driving game idea, and ultimately led to what Star Rider would become.
 The Discan System in essence gave the player an opportunity to shift their field of view while playing the game by basically zooming in and out of areas on-screen, depending on the direction of movement using the handlebar controller.
 What’s more, the speed at which the disc is read and displayed on-screen, is determined by the player also, through the use of the brake, throttle and turbo inputs.